clumens/scheme/docs/stdlib.markdown

 formal parameter, and the body `body`.
 All extra arguments are converted into a list and passed as the last parameter.  names may not be reused in a single definition.

+`(define-condition-type ty superty constr pred)`

+Create a new condition type of the given `ty`.
+This does not create a new object instance of that type.
+The new condition must inherit from some other already existing condition type as given by `superty`.
+For many new conditions, `base-error` will suffice as their super type.
+`constr` is a name that should be given to a function that will construct instances of this type, and `pred` is a name that should be given to a function that will determine whether an object is an instance of this type.

 `(div x y)`

 Returns the integer division result of `x/y`.  `y` must not be zero.